CUP-ECS/beatnik/README.md

   * Potential later (e.g. >=2.0) features

-    1. Spatial partitioning of the mesh using a space-filling curve to better optimize the high-order model
     1. Direct fast multi-pole or P3M solver for scalable, high precision high-order model solves.
     1. Support for multiple interface manifolds in a single simulation.